 The main objective of SCM training is to provide students with the knowledge to improve overall supply chain organizational performance and customer satisfaction by enhancing product and service delivery to the customer.
 It is the management of upstream and downstream relationships with suppliers and customers to deliver superior customer value at less cost to the supply chain to achieve a more profitable outcome for all parties in the chain.
 The self-interest of one party has to be set aside for the benefit of the entire chain.

 Effective development and management of your supply chain network will cut your costs and enhance your customer value through supplier relationship management.
 Resulting in a sustainable source of advantage in today’s turbulent marketplace, where demand is difficult to predict, and supply chains need to be more flexible as a result.

-The real competition today is not between companies, but between supply chains.
-The winning approach to supply chains is an integrated perspective that takes account of networks of relationships, sustainability, and product design, as well as the logistics of procurement, distribution, and fulfillment.
+The real competition today is not between companies but between supply chains.
+The winning approach to supply chains is an integrated perspective that considers networks of relationships, sustainability, product design, and the logistics of procurement, distribution, and fulfillment.

 Supply Chain Management Training examines the tools, core processes, and initiatives that ensure businesses gain and maintain their competitive advantage.

 This class will benefit the supply chain manager as well as the logistics manager.

 In module one, you will learn: that supply chain management is a wider concept than logistics, creating a competitive advantage by making the supply chain the value chain, the mission of logistics management, the supply chain and competitive performance, and the changing competitive environment.

 In module two, you will learn: about the marketing and logistics interface, delivering customer value, what customer service is, the impact of out-of-stock, customer service and customer retention, market-driven supply chains, defining customer service objectives, setting customer service priorities, and setting service standards.